 Alternate rights to firm transportation capacity on Transwestern are treated as firm only after alternate capacity has been properly scheduled.
 Once scheduled, alternate rights cannot be bumped by a request for primary firm capacity.
 Transwestern's treatment of alternate and primary capacity rights is consistent with the GISB standards as adopted by FERC and implemented in Transwestern's FERC Gas Tariff.
 USGT's rights at alternate points (as well as the rights of all other firm shippers at alternate points ) are governed by Transwestern's tariff.
 Contrary to SoCal's accusations, Transwestern has not agreed to, nor does it plan to manipulate the GISB cycle process to give USGT any right or priority at alternate points that deviates in any way from the provisions of Transwestern's tariff.
 SoCal's complaint is unsupported by the facts, and is improper because it amounts to a collateral attack on the GISB process itself.

-3. USGT's rights at alternate points are not inconsistent with Order No. 637.
+3. USGT's rights at alternate points are consistent with Order No. 637.

 SoCal mischaracterizes the transportation contract with USGT as an attempt to circumvent Order No. 637.
 In fact, the opposite is true: the USGT contract will in no way interfere with Transwestern's ability to comply fully with the segmenting, flexibility, and all other requirements of the Order.
 The contract does not operate to "sell all such flexibility" to USGT or to any other shipper.
 As described previously, consistent with Transwestern's tariff, Transwestern and USGT have simply agreed upon the rate that would apply if certain alternate points are used.
 This in no way affects the flexibility to which other shippers are entitled under Transwestern's tariff.